bakpakin/Fennel/lua-primer.md

 * `require`: loads and returns a given module

-Note that `tostring` on tables will give unsatisfactory results; simply evaluating the table in the REPL will invoke `fennelview` for you and show a human-readable view of the table (or you can invoke `fennelview` explicitly in your code).
+Note that `tostring` on tables will give unsatisfactory results; simply evaluating the table in the REPL will invoke `fennel.view` for you, and show a human-readable view of the table (or you can invoke `fennel.view` explicitly in your code).

 ## The io module